rikkarth/tooler-tools/README.md

 ## [0.0.3] - 01-12-2023

-### Changed

-- **XmlHandler** now handles XPathExpressions internally, getStringFromXPath and getNodeListFromXPath both now only require the expression to be provided as a String instead of an XPathExpression object.

 ### Added

 - CHANGELOG.md
 - **Installed**: Maven Wrapper
 - **Installed**: JUnit Params
+- Ability to retrieve single Node from XPath with XmlHandler.

+### Changed

+- **XmlHandler** now handles XPathExpressions internally, getStringFromXPath and getNodeListFromXPath both now only require the expression to be provided as a String instead of an XPathExpression object.

 # Tooler-Tools